neitzal/simplesoccer/README.md

 The environment is kept as simple as possible, and does not contain engineered feature transformations or shaped rewards.
 Observations consists of object coordinates and velocities, making the environment fully observed.

-Visual observations or 1D Lidar have not been implemented yet.
+Visual observations or 1D-LIDAR have not been implemented yet.

 ## Features
 - Fast batched simulation, for fast RL loops entirely on GPU